wdporter/i-am-that-vuepress/appendix-2-navnath-sampradaya/readme.md

 It does not denote a level of consciousness.
 If you accept a Navnath Sampradaya teacher as your Guru, you join his Sampradaya...
 Your belonging is a matter of your own feeling and conviction.
 After all it is all verbal and formal.
-In reality there is neither Guru nor disciple, neither theory nor practice, neither ignoreänce nor realisation.
+In reality there is neither Guru nor disciple, neither theory nor practice, neither ignorance nor realisation.
 It all depends upon what you take yourself to be.
 Know yourself correctly.
 There is no substitute for self-knowledge" The teaching of Nath Sampradaya offers the seeker the royal road to liberation, a road in which all the four by-lanes of bhakti, jnana, karma and dhyana of Lord Shiva, in his hagiography, entitled